cuynu/vancedx/README.md

 - That means when you install and open YouTube Vanced+ first time, all you see is a YouTube app with no ADS but without any layout modifications, unlike how ReVanced does. you still can modify layout on Vanced+ settings -> Layout but we will never set these tweaks as ON by default.
 - Also we still provide pre-bulit YouTube Vanced+ app for who can't patch for yourself just or lazy.
 Unlike ReVanced (official channel), they never provide pre-bulit app and requires you to bulit from source
 - ReVanced Extended are discontinued again recently, so its time for us!

-## Contribute

-Users can contribute translation or new features to this project, but remember put your contributed features to "Community features" section on `Vanced+ settngs -> Extra` instead of other section and make sure these feature must be **DISABLED** by default !

 Contributors :